Certificate of the Georgia Association of Code Enforcement

 About the Program

-The Georgia Association of Code Enforcement (GACE) is a professional organization dedicated to establishing responsible code enforcement practices throughout local governments in Georgia and the professional development of its members.
-The GACE Certificate Program, provided by the University of Georgia’s Carl Vinson Institute of Government, is sponsored by GACE in cooperation with the Association of County Commissioners, the Georgia Municipal Association, and the Department of Community Affairs.
+The Georgia Association of Code Enforcement (GACE) is a professional organization dedicated to establishing responsible code enforcement practices throughout local governments in Georgia and to the professional development of its members.
+The GACE Certificate Program, provided by the University of Georgia's Carl Vinson Institute of Government, is sponsored by GACE in cooperation with the Association County Commissioners of Georgia, the Georgia Municipal Association, and the Georgia Department of Community Affairs.
 The program is designed to enhance the knowledge and skills of those persons responsible for the enforcement of environmental, housing, and land use codes in Georgia.
-Successful completion of the program results in participants receiving a certificate designation as code enforcement officer.
-Those interested in participating in the certificate program must be paid members in good standing of the GACE organization.
+Those interested in participating in the certificate program must be paid members of GACE in good standing.

-To be eligible to participate in the GACE officer certificate program, an individual must:
+To be eligible to participate in the GACE certificate program, an individual must

 - Be a GACE member throughout the entire program